 Additional Benefits Applied Learning via Capstone and 25+ Data Science Projects Purdue Alumni Association Membership

 Upto 14 CEU Credits Caltech CTME Circle Membership Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 Do You Want to Become a Data Scientist?

 If you’re thinking about a data science career, then Simplilearn can help you get started.
-With the Data Scientist Course co-developed with IBM.
+With the Caltech Post Graduate Program in Data Science co-developed with IBM.
 You will gain world-class training from an industry leader in the most in-demand data science and machine learning skills.
 Additionally, you will get hands-on exposure to key technologies, including R, SAS, Python, Tableau, Hadoop, and Spark.